Skip to content

 Prices reflect dinner Experience or equivalent flagship menu, food only, before discretionary 12.5–13.5% service.
 Wine pairings sold separately and typically add 60–110% to food cost.
 Lunch menus are normally 30–45% cheaper than dinner.
 Verify current pricing directly with each restaurant before booking.

-Key takeaway At the very top of the Cape Town market, an evening tasting menu costs roughly €100–140 / $115–160 per person for food only.
-The same evening at Per Se in New York is roughly $400 (R6,750), and at Le Bernardin around $300.
-Cape Town's three-star restaurants are pricing at roughly one-third of equivalent New York fine dining and roughly half of equivalent London, which is the single most powerful structural reason for the city's culinary tourism boom.
+Key takeaway At the top of the Cape Town market, an evening tasting menu costs about €100 to 140 or $115 to 160 per person for food alone.
+The same evening at Per Se in New York runs roughly $400 (R6,750), and at Le Bernardin around $300.
+Cape Town's three-star restaurants are pricing at about a third of equivalent New York fine dining and about half of London.
+That gap is the single most powerful structural reason for the city's culinary tourism boom.

 The price gap that confuses tourists